How to receive the Holy Eucharist Worthily

 If we haven’t grown into maturity in the faith from gaining a sorrow so great for our sins we would rather suffering any torment rather than offend God in the slightest way, we are still without a truly contrite heart.

 And we must know, to be without true contrition for any sin, even a venial one–meaning if we still have a liking (an attachment) to any sin or even an attachment to anything in the world (family, friends, money, success, hobbies, sports, food etc.) or our will (wanting what we want)–if we still long for anything in the world to to bring us happiness–it is impossible for us to be in the state of grace, since we still desire sin and/or the world and not God alone.
 To learn more please read, “How to Become Attached to God and Not the World” and “How to Desire God Alone.”

 “If they believed in the eternal joy of Heaven and in the horrific torments of hell, they would desire nothing but me.”

 –Jesus to St. Bridget of Sweden

 To receive Holy Communion worthily, we must want to desire God alone.
 We don’t have to desire Him alone, the Eucharist is meant to help us obtain such a goal, but we must seek it.
 God simply must find a soul who is alive and can accept His grace and grow.
-We can’t be dead–desiring sin and the word…not growing in virtue and spill all of God’s Precious Blood on the floor; that leads to our doom.
+We can’t be dead–desiring sin and the word…not growing in virtue and spill all of God’s Precious Blood on the floor (grace) that was meant to help us; that leads to our doom.